-Other land has also been identified as surplus to requirements but, given the state of the economy, no further disposals have been budgeted for.
+Other land has also been identified as surplus to requirements but no further disposals have been budgeted for.

 Tourism Marketing & Economic Development Funding

 Currently, MDC contracts Christchurch & Canterbury Tourism (CCT) to provide international marketing and business operator support on its behalf.
 This method of service delivery is working well with positive feedback from the operators and healthy visitor numbers to the region.
 We plan to continue this relationship with CCT once the current contract expires in June 2014.